dumlutimuralp/k8s-with-nsx-t-2.4.x/README.md

 * VMware NSX Container Plugin Release Notes https://docs.vmware.com/en/VMware-NSX-T-Data-Center/index.html

+This series does NOT provide the 101 level info neither on NSX-T nor on K8S.
+To have a basic understanding of NSX-T please watch the VMworld 2018 session recordings.
+For K8S, Pluralsight and A Cloud Guru trainings by Nigel Poulton is highly recommended.

-The series below focus on the basic integration.
-Will try to dive into details an troubleshooting in follow up articles.
+Below articles focus on the basic integration principles of NSX-T and K8S.
+Hopefully we will be able to dive into details and troubleshooting in upcoming articles.

 ### [Part 1](https://github.com/dumlutimuralp/nsx-t-k8s/blob/master/Part%201/README.md)